Black Vulture Coragyps atratus

 Broad-winged Hawk Buteo platypterus

 Broad-winged Hawk is a very rare, yet annual, migrant through Duval County each spring.
 Most reports have come from the coastal areas of the Timucuan Preserve along the Fort George River and Talbot Island State Parks (R. Clark, personal communication, 2012).
 It is not a species to be expected – even when targeting them – but the observations mostly occur during the first two weeks of April.
 In 2009, R. Clark noted his sixth of the season on 19 April; this marks the most documented sightings in any year in the county.
 The first documented observation was reported by Grimes (1944), but the details and date was unfortunately vague; all we know is the year was 1931.
-Other notable reports are from the CBCs in 1953, 1954, ’66, ’70, ’72, and 2002.
-Leary observed one 4 April 2004 (Pranty, 2004).
+Other notable reports are from the Christmas Bird Counts in 1953, 1954, ’66, ’70, ’72, and 2002.
+Patrick Leary observed one 4 April 2004 (Pranty, 2004).
+Interestingly, there is only one known photograph of the species in county history, of a bird seen at Dayson Basin on 14 July 2015.

 Short-tailed Hawk Buteo brachyurus

 There have been a handful of reports for Short-tailed Hawk in Duval County, and just two documented records.
 Most observations have been submitted by one observer and occurred in November 2005, February 2011, and May 2013.
 On 15 March 2015, Bob Richter provided the first known photographic record of the species from Westside Industrial Park.
 On 1 October 2015, Kavan Eldredge photographed just the second known county record in Mandarin.
-Due to the proximity of other sightings in adjacent counties, I’d suggest keeping an eye out for this species at places like Durbin Creek Preserve or Mecklenburg Dairy Farm – in addition to keeping your eyes to the sky at Westside Industrial.
+Since 2015, there have been a small handful of additional observations in the county, a couple of which were accompanied by pictures.
+Due to the proximity of continued sightings in adjacent counties, I’d suggest keeping an eye out for this species at places like Durbin Creek Preserve or Mecklenburg Dairy Farm – in addition to keeping your eyes to the sky at Westside Industrial.

 Swainson’s Hawk Buteo swainsoni

-There are three reports of Swainson’s Hawk in the county; the first coming from the 30 December 1972 CBC.
+There are three reports of Swainson’s Hawk in the county; the first coming from the 30 December 1972 Christmas Bird Count (CBC).
 The second observation was reported on 22 December 1974 (Stevenson & Anderson, 1994).
 The most recent report is from 30 December 1984 on that year’s CBC.

 Red-tailed Hawk Buteo jamaicensis